software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 >
 > To quickly see which quizzes are published and which are not, there should be some way for the teacher to filter the quiz list based on the published status.
 There could be for example "All", "Published", and "Not published" tabs at the top of the list.
 >
-> It would be convenient, if the quiz list would display the date when the quiz was added.
-This way, the teacher would know how old the quiz is."
+> The quiz list should display the date when the quiz was added.
+This way, the teacher would know how old the quiz is.
+Also, the quizzes should be listed from newest to oldest.
+This way, the teacher can find the latest quizzes quickly at the top of the list."
 >
 > -- The Product Owner